sharmaraja/Stock-Dashboard/README.md

 # Stock-Dashboard
-A dashboard for predictiing stock prices.
+A dashboard for predicting stock prices.